 After ten years living in Madrid, and due to personal circumstances, he began a process of learning pictorial techniques on his own, researching and developing his own style, first through the medium considered essential throughout history, the oil technique.
 During this stage he became very interested in the work of Velázquez and, fundamentally, in Sorolla's study of volume and light.

 At that time, he had the opportunity to move to the United Kingdom and started to explore and learn new media such as pastel, acrylic, watercolor, etc., in addition to receiving new artistic and pictorial influences especially from British artists of the eighteenth and nineteenth centuries.
-It is in 2015, when he decided to develop a more solid project that will lead him to configure his own work, prompting his personal style in terms of technique and content, working mainly on urban landscapes.
+It is in 2015, when he decides to develop a more solid project that will lead him to configure his own work, promoting his personal style in terms of technique and content, working mainly on urban landscapes.

-Since 2017, he has had the opportunity to work with galleries such as Carré d´Artistes Gallery (France), and Galerie Evénementielle (France), selling his work in the United Kingdom, Norway, the United States, France and Spain.
-In addition, he has expanded the channels to show his work through online art auctions, considering the weight that these platforms have gained in recent years in the Art market, due to their ability to divulge work globally.
-On the other hand, he has had the opportunity to publicize his work exhibiting at the Manifest Art Manchester and holding individual and group exhibitions.
-He has also had the opportunity to show his work in The Liverpool Art Book edited by Emma Bennet and The Guide Artists magazine as well.
+Since 2017 he has had the opportunity to work with galleries such as Carré d'Artistes Gallery (France), and Galerie Evénementielle (France), selling his work in the United Kingdom, South Korea, the United States, France or Spain, among others.
+In addition, it has expanded the channels to show its work through online art galleries, considering the weight that these platforms have gained in recent years in the art market, due to its ability to disseminate work globally.
+On the other hand, he has had the opportunity to make his work known by exhibiting at the Manifest Art Manchester and holding individual and group exhibitions.
+He has also had the opportunity to show his work in The Liverpool Art Book, Revistart and The Guide Artists magazine.

 He is currently represented by Galeria del Sol, Valencia.